 Spiders have only one or two jobs: look for never-before-seen or new stuff on the web.
 And then update that indexed version of your site.
 The so-called ‘new stuff’ could be a new webpage on an existing website, an entirely new blog or website, or slight changes to an existing page.

 As soon as the search engine spider discovers a new page or site, it does its best to figure out precisely what the new page or website is all about.

-Once upon a time, meta tag and keyword stuffing used to get websites indexed and ranked within a short period.
+Once upon a time, meta tag and keyword stuffing were used to get websites indexed and ranked within a short period.
 But gone are those days now.
-You can no longer rely on old school SEO strategies.
+You can no longer rely on old-school SEO strategies.

 These days, any attempt at meta tag and keyword stuffing will get your website penalized heavily.
 And bear in mind that meta keyword tags are not even part of the algorithm in any way.
 Of course, there are several reasons why they are still used today.